-The main antique precincts are centred in Woolloongabba where there are quaint little boutiques to be found offering an array of eclectic gifts and homewares.
-Brisbane also has a growing market culture, with everything from farmer's markets selling ethnic and organic produce to those showcasing vintage fashion to be found on weekends all over town.
+The main antique precincts are centred in Woolloongabba where quaint little boutiques offer an array of unique gifts and homewares.
+A growing amount of weekend stalls are springing up all over Brisbane, where everything from organic produce to old-styled garments can be acquired.

 Arts and culture in Brisbane